Sail Care & Cleaning

 You can wash your sails yourself, if you like, but please remember these few things.
 Never use chlorine bleach and never put a sail in a clothes washer or dryer.

-If you would simply like your sails stored the price is $10.00 per sail regardless of size.
+If you would simply like your sails stored, we offer that service, as well.
 If the sail comes into the loft stuffed in the bag we will take it out and fold it, for a fee, to make it more compact.

 To store your sails at home the most important thing to remember is that small animals, like mice and squirrels, would love to find a home for the winter.
 Some people will put moth balls in the bag.
 Hanging the sail in a closet is probably the safest place to store sails.